Cememer-1st-Archive/CemenoRyzentosh/README.md

 ## ACPI

-I've put in a lot of .aml files to solve the sleep problem, but haven't solved it yet.
+~~I've put in a lot of .aml files to solve the sleep problem, but haven't solved it yet.~~

+Postscript: Removed some unnecessary ACPI.

 However, this is probably a wifi issue as sleep worked only once when I turned off the wifi.

 So I have left it.

 ## Other